imperiojs/imperio/README.md

 # Imperio
-EchoPhone provides developers with an SDK that creates a bridge between native mobile inputs and sensor data with desktop interaction, requiring minimal code and knowledge of the underlying technologies.
+Imperio provides developers with an SDK that creates a bridge between native mobile inputs and sensor data with desktop interaction, requiring minimal code and knowledge of the underlying technologies.

-### Features
+## Features
 #### Capturing Mobile inputs
 * Touch Gestures
 * Accelerometer